mozilla/pontoon/specs/0113-email-consents.md

 - Body: "Would you like to stay up to date on the localization of your projects and receive Pontoon updates by email?
 This can be changed at any time in your settings."
 - Button: "Enable email updates”
 - Button: "No, thank you"
-- Opt-in check box:
-- Consent: “By enabling email updates, I’m okay with Mozilla handling my personal information as explained in <a href="https://www.mozilla.org/en-US/privacy/websites/">this Privacy Notice</a>.
-This can be changed at any time in your settings."
+- Consent: “By enabling email updates, I’m okay with Mozilla handling my personal information as explained in <a href="https://www.mozilla.org/en-US/privacy/websites/">this Privacy Notice</a>."

 ## Additional card for tour